RetroReversing/retroReversing/categories/misc/Books.md

 ## Published in 1978
 This section will cover books related to game development published in the year 1978.

-The **Atari 2600 VCS** had just been released in the previous year (September 1977) which was using a variant of the popular 6502 CPU (6507) and books were starting to spring up on the topic of programming for this family of chips.
+The **Apple II** and **Atari 2600 VCS** had just been released in the previous year (September 1977) which was using a variant of the popular 6502 CPU (6507) and books were starting to spring up on the topic of programming for this family of chips.

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---